likicv/usysml-test-cases/README.md

 - SysML v2 textual notation -- shows SysML v2 textual notation
 - Expected output -- shows the expected output of after the parsing of the SysML v2 textual notation.
 Note, the output shown **in special notation developed for uSysML Test Cases, this is not SysML v2**.
-See the explanation below
+See the explanations below
 - Rules/constraints -- any rules or constraints that we can derive from the test case considerations